zaynahxc/pxt-microbit/docs/projects/puma-rs-computer-shoe.md

 ## Let's do it

-The project is done in 3 phases.
+The project consists of 3 phases that collect data, calibrate, and measure distance.

 * [Measure the stride](/projects/puma-rs-computer-shoe/measuring-stride): collect data to determine the stride/speed relationship
-* [Calibration](/projects/puma-rs-computer-shoe/calibration): analyse the data and identify the stride equation constants
+* [Calibration](/projects/puma-rs-computer-shoe/calibration): analyze the data and identify the stride equation constants
-* [Measuring distance](projects/puma-rs-computer-shoe/measuring-distance): build the shoe software that computes distance
+* [Measuring distance](/projects/puma-rs-computer-shoe/measuring-distance): build the shoe software that computes distance

-## The Modern Shoe
+## The reissued modern shoe

-For the anniversary of the shoe, Puma refreshed the hardware and reissued a few RS Computer Shoe.
+For the 30th anniversary of the shoe, Puma reissued a limited number of RS Computer shoes updated with modern hardware.

 ![The modern shoe](/static/mb/projects/puma-rs-computer-shoe/packaging.gif)

-## Acknoledgements
+## Acknowledgements

 This activity was developed in collaboration with [Charles Johnson](https://www.linkedin.com/in/thecharliehaus), Global Director of Innovation at Puma.